The Framework

 Target computation.
 We run a model MM on a target prompt that contains a placeholder position.
 At the placeholder, we patch in the source representation hi,(S)\mathbf{h}^{(S)}_{i,\ell} (possibly mapped to a different layer \ell').
 The model's generation after the patched position is the inspection result.

-Crucially, SS and MM can be the same model or different models.
-When they differ, we can use a more capable model to inspect representations from a smaller one.
+SS and MM can be the same model or different models.
+When they differ, a more capable model can serve as the decoder for representations taken from a smaller one, although the result then depends on how well the two representational spaces are aligned.

 The target prompt is the key design element.
 Different prompts elicit different kinds of information: